Cwall4/Pewlett-Hackard-Analysis/README.md

 WHERE num = 1;
 ```

-A third table, 'count_titles_retiring.csv', shows the count of each title in 'titles_retiring_most_recent.csv'.
+A third table, "count_titles_retiring.csv", shows the count of each title in "titles_retiring_most_recent.csv".
 In theory, this tells each department how many spots will be vacant.

 ```SQL
 -- The table above should have one entry per employee, keeping their most recent title.